WayScience/nf1_schwann_cell_painting_data/README.md

 ## Data

-The data used in this project is a modified Cell Painting assay on [Schwann cells](https://www.ncbi.nlm.nih.gov/books/NBK544316/) from patients with [Neurofibromatosis type 1 (NF1)](https://medlineplus.gov/genetics/condition/neurofibromatosis-type-1/).
+The data we use is a modified Cell Painting assay on [Schwann cells](https://www.ncbi.nlm.nih.gov/books/NBK544316/) from patients with [Neurofibromatosis type 1 (NF1)](https://medlineplus.gov/genetics/condition/neurofibromatosis-type-1/).
 In this modified Cell Painting, there are three channels for plates 1 and 2:

 - `DAPI` (Nuclei)